 Author Archives: thedelocalizedchemist

-Our manuscript on preparing internally cold beams containing only a single molecular structure was accepted for publication in the journal Physical Review Letters.
+Our manuscript on preparing internally cold beams containing only a single molecular structure was published in Physical Review Letters.

 On the 13.th of April the “Lange Nacht der Forschung” (long night of research) will give everybody a great opportunity to get an idea about science and research made in Austria.
 Our contribution will be presented at the “Altes AKH” … Continue reading